 Can’t find it?

 The Saskatoon Obituary Index does not cover dates before 1946.
-The Saskatoon Woodlawn Cemetery provides death and burial dates for those buried in Woodlawn Cemetery.
-If an exact date of death and a name is provided, we will check a week of newspaper microfilm after that date.
+The Saskatoon Woodlawn Cemetery provides death and burial dates for those buried in their Cemetery.
+If an exact date of death and a name is provided, we can check microfilm near that date.